 Macintosh HD:/Library/Application Support/Ableton/

 Important: This folder would need to have been created manually as it is not created automatically by Live.
 It is located in the local level Library (not the user level Library).
-Here's how to make the local level Library visible on Mac.
-(Scroll to the very bottom of that page).

 Remove the "Ableton" folder from this location by moving it for example to the Desktop.
 You can trash this folder after making sure that it doesn't contain any user-created data.